First-Last-Dance/Compiler/README.md

 # Compiler
-A compiler project for a language similar to C++ it have the basics functionalities of any language and it have some error detection and handling it is made by using flex and bison.
+A compiler project for a language similar to C++ has the basic functionalities of any language and includes some error detection and handling.
+It is made using Flex and Bison.